tsschwartz99/tsschwartz99/README.md

-My name is Thomas Schwartzenburg and I am a Senior at Louisiana Tech University pursuing a dual degree in Mathematics and Computer Science.
+Graduate from Louisiana Tech University in Mathematics and Computer Science.
+Interests include Graph Theory, Cryptography, and Software Development.
 <!--- Comment --->